Joekd1/nand2tetris-part1/03/README.md

 Verdict: Reordered the code and renamed some variables to make it more readable.
 Other than that I don't see the need for any changes or optimizations.

+### RAM64:

+A RAM64 chip is built using 8 RAM8 chips and a six-bit address selector.
+The design is similar to RAM8 but uses RAM8 instead of Registers.